Cary Deuber Hints LeeAnne Locken Is Miserable In Her Relationship: ‘RHOD’ 2 Storyline?

 “That’s kind of how I feel, that’s how people can be.
 If they are not necessarily happy, ‘I’m going to make them unhappy.’
 When I’m just like, ‘Just be happy,'” Cary Deuber reveals during the interview, hinting that LeeAnne is just going after her because she’s miserable in her own relationship.

 And maybe Cary has a point.
 During The Real Housewives of Dallas, Locken revealed that she really wants to get engaged to her boyfriend.
 But he wasn’t exactly eager to get a ring and get down on one knee.
-Maybe Deuber has something that Locken wants and she wants to hurt her co-star rather than accept that she isn’t engaged or married.
+Maybe Deuber has something that Locken desires, and she wants to hurt her co-star rather than accept that she isn’t engaged or married.

 LOVE my #GirlsOnly RBF lunches at @Bistro31Dallas! @StellaMcCartney PUHLEESE make this for the i7!!!! #kiss #kisses #RHOD #Dallas #bravo???????????? https://t.co/6mpEbJhlR7